Del Oro High School: Choral music

-Del Oro has two choral ensembles: Chorus, which is offered in the Fall Semester, and is open to all students.
-Concert Choir, offered in the Spring Semester is offered to students who audition.
-Both are directed by Lisa Murgo (preceded by Marlene Astle).
+Del Oro has two choral ensembles: chorus, which is offered in the fall semester, and is open to all students.
+Concert choir, offered in the spring semester, is offered to students who audition.

 Theater

-The theater department's debut production was the American classic "You Can't Take it With You," written by George S. Kaufman and Moss Hart and directed by Jeffrey Johnson, co-founder of Del Oro's theatrical program.
+The theater department's debut production was the American classic "You Can't Take it With You", written by George S. Kaufman and Moss Hart and directed by Jeffrey Johnson, co-founder of Del Oro's theatrical program.
 It opened in late-2004, prior to the completion of the new theater facility, and was performed on the campus cafeteria stage.

 The school received 10 Elly Award nominations, with one win, from the Sacramento Area Regional Theater Alliance for the performances of "The Foreigner" and "Noises Off" during the 2006-2007 school year.

 Fight song

 The "Del Oro Fight Song" is an adaptation of the Washington State University Fight Song; in fact, the marching band plays exactly the same sheet music.
 The difference between the two fight songs are the lyrics.